magicmark/augmented-error/readme.md

-# aggregate-error
+# augmented-error

-> Create an error from multiple errors

-*Note: With [Node.js 15](https://medium.com/@nodejs/node-js-v15-0-0-is-here-deb00750f278), there's now a built-in [`AggregateError`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/AggregateError) type.*
+Re-throw an error and preserve the original stack trace.

 ## Install